Felix Ivo Leicher: Career

 His teacher there was, Franz Anton Maulbertsch, with whom he worked throughout his life kept friendly relations, working together as the frescoes and paintings for a church in Mikulov.
 In many places, Leicher painted altarpieces in churches with frescoes.
-A typical example of that is the altarpiece of the Holy Trinity Church in Fulnek, that he painted around 1760.
+A typical example of that is the altarpiece of the Church of the Holy Trinity in Fulnek, that he painted around 1760.
 The influence of his teachers could be seen in his work, as is evident in the rich coloristic main altar painting in Bílovec.
 In several cases, the works were long attributed to just Maulbertsch and only recently found their true authorship as Leicher's.

 There is now no doubt that many of his works are still hidden in anonymity in various churches and collections, sometimes surprisingly authorship is revealed even smaller genre paintings and numerous sketches and drawings bear the marks of his hands.
 In the latter part of the 18th century he devoted himself also to creating smaller cabinet paintings with secular themes.